-Supporting data for Figure 8, Figure 9, and Figure 10 are presented in Table 50.
+Supporting data for Figure 8, Figure 9, and Figure 10 are presented in Table 61.
 Please note that the commercial data (the number of fishers/CML with MUS sold, pounds sold, and revenue) were sourced from the HDAR dealer data, while the total participation and landings were sourced from the HDAR fishers report.
-Figure 16 presents the fish price trends of Deep 7 and uku between 2012 and 2021.
-Both Deep 7 and uku prices went up in 2021, and Deep-7 price approximated 2019 levels, from \$7.50 per pound (adj.) in 2020 to \$8.36 per pound in 2021.
-Uku price in 2021 went up to \$5.98 per pound, a historical high.
-Supporting data for Figure 16 are presented in Table 51.
+Figure 16 presents the fish price trends of Deep 7 and uku between 2003 and 2022.
+Both Deep 7 and uku prices went up in 2022 to a historical high.
+Deep-7 price was \$9.43 per pound in 2022 and uku price was \$7.40 per pound Supporting data for Figure 16 are presented in Table 62.

 Figure 8.
-The revenue structure of the three species groups in the MUS, 2012-2021
+The revenue structure of Hawaii MUS